 A refreshing time when living creatures bloom and the air gets magically fresher and full of life.
 It takes place around late January or early February in the solar calendar (the exact dates vary according to the lunar calendar) and is truly a holiday bonanza.
 Everybody typically has a whole week off.
 The break is even longer for pupils and university students, lasting up to a colossal 2-week off.
 Needless to say, Tet is the quintessential holiday season of the year for the Vietnamese, and also for other Asian countries like China, Malaysia, and the two Koreas.

-During Tet, big cities like Ho Chi Minh City or Hanoi see a sudden decrease in their immediate population because all the immigrants will take the train back to their hometown (in other provinces) to reunite with their family.
+During Tet, big cities like Ho Chi Minh City or Hanoi see a sudden decrease in their immediate population because all the immigrants will take the train back to their hometown (in other provinces) to reunite with their families.
 That said, big cities are still favorite holiday destinations for people from the satellite towns.

 Tet traditions and cuisine are diverse and tantalizing, starring brilliant flowers as decorations and stunning dishes of pork and chicken, sticky rice cakes (banh chung, banh tet), pickled vegetables of all kinds and so much more.
 Festive decorations in the major streets are also a charm too.